Xofanne/video-to-frames-extractor/README.md

 # video to frames extractor

-Just put the main.py file in any folder you want and run it with "python main.py" or "python3 main.py"
+Just put the main.py file in any folder you want and run it with "python main.py" or "python3 main.py".

-You must have numpy and opencv-python installed
+You must have numpy and opencv-python installed.

 The arguments:

-video path -> absolute path of the video file or just the name if the video is in the same folder as the extractor.py
+video path -> absolute path of the video file or just the name if the video is in the same folder as the extractor.py.

-dir name to extract the frames -> absolute path of the folder to extract the frames to
+dir name to extract the frames -> absolute path of the folder to extract the frames to.

-the other ones are very auto explicative
+the other ones are very auto explicative.

 # For reference